Leoma G. Gilley, PhD

 Leoma G. Gilley, PhD, Linguist and Author at SIL International, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements and leadership in Linguistics.

 In 1996, Dr. Gilley joined the faculty at the University of Khartoum, teaching English to undergraduate students in the faculty of arts and linguistics at the master’s level at the Institute for African and Asian Studies.
-During this period, she continued her research on grammar, phonology and orthography for multiple southern Sudanese languages through the Khartoum Workshop Programme.
-Dr. Gilley’s work fostered collaboration among language communities from various regions of Sudan and provided foundational literacy materials.
+During this period, she continued her research on grammar, phonology and orthography for multiple Sudanese languages through the Khartoum Workshop Programme.
+Her work fostered collaboration among language communities from various regions of Sudan and provided foundational literacy materials.

-Earlier in her career, after earning her master’s degree, Dr. Gilley worked at a speech and hearing center in Macon, Georgia, where she assisted children with speech and language development and adults who had lost their ability to speak due to cancer of the vocal cords.
+Having earned a Bachelor of Science in speech and language pathology in 1971, Dr. Gilley then worked as a speech therapist in Georgia school systems.
+She completed a Master of Arts in speech and language pathology in 1977 from the University of Tennessee.
+She worked in a speech and hearing center in central Georgia for several years where she assisted children with speech and language development and adults who had lost their ability to speak due to cancer of the vocal cords.

 Dr. Gilley maintains a lifelong passion for writing across multiple genres, including Christian devotionals and prayers addressing global issues such as addiction, sex trafficking, war, terrorism, leadership challenges and illness, as well as memoirs documenting her experiences abroad.
-Among her published works include “Every Day but Not Some: Glimpses into the Everyday Lives of Sudanese,” published in 2007, “Praying for Big Things: Using God’s Word to Guide in Praying for the BIG Issues in Our World,” released in 2020, and, among others, “Life in a Tumble Dryer: Living and Working in Khartoum, the World’s Hottest Capital,” published in 2024.
+Her published works include “Every Day but Not Some: Glimpses into the Everyday Lives of Sudanese” in 2007, “Praying for Big Things: Using God’s Word to Guide in Praying for the BIG Issues in Our World” in 2020, and “The Still Small Voice of Love” in 2012.
+Her “Not How I Planned It” memoir series includes “Launching into the Unknown, Discovering the Beautiful and Bewildering World of the Sudanese” in 2023 and “Life in a Tumble Dryer: Living and Working in Khartoum, the World’s Hottest Capital,” published in 2024.
+Three more books in this series are planned.
 Dr. Gilley also authored “An Autosegmental Approach to Shilluk Phonology,” which appeared as Volume 103 of SIL International and University of Texas at Arlington Publications in Linguistics in 1992.

-Dr. Gilley remains committed to empowering others through education by sharing her methods so they may adapt them within their own contexts while understanding complex relationships with universities worldwide.
+Throughout her career, Dr. Gilley has received several accolades recognizing her literary contributions, including a Literary Titan Book Award, an International Impact Book Award, and several Best Book Awards.
+She remains committed to empowering others through education by sharing her methods so they may adapt them within their own contexts.
 She seeks to reach younger individuals navigating adulthood with guidance drawn from her extensive experience.
-Dr. Gilley’s unwavering dedication to linguistic excellence, community development and faith-based service continues to inspire colleagues, students and readers around the world.
+Dr. Gilley’s unwavering dedication to linguistic excellence, community development and faith-based service continues to inspire students and readers around the world.

 For more information, please visit: